 According to Gartner, XDR represents the natural evolution of EDR - it doesn't replace it, it extends and enriches it.

-With Microsoft 365 Business Premium: You have access to the Microsoft Defender XDR portal and some basic correlation features between Defender for Business (endpoints) and Defender for Office 365 Plan 1 (email).
+With Microsoft 365 Business Premium, you have access to the Microsoft Defender XDR portal and certain basic correlation features between Defender for Business (endpoints) and Defender for Office 365 Plan 1 (email).

 - Defender for Endpoint Plan 2